adesk-solutions/koiiNetworkEncode/README.md

 # Tech News Feed

-A complete setup integrating React for the frontend, an Express server with MySQL for backend data handling, and Koii Network for decentralized task handling, proof submission, and audit management.
+A complete setup integrating React for the frontend, an Express server with Mongodb for backend data handling, and Koii Network for decentralized task handling, proof submission, and audit management.

 ## Project Structure

 - **React** - Frontend user interface for displaying data.
-- **Express Server** - Backend API to handle requests and interact with the MySQL database.
+- **Express Server** - Backend API to handle requests and interact with the Mongodb database.
 - **Mongodb** - Database storing fetched data and articles.
 - **Koii Network** - Task template integration for distributed audits, proofs, and rewards in a decentralized setup.